CalJersey/js-data-types-training/README.md

 1. Store your first name in a variable.
 2. Concatenate your first name with your last name, and store the result in another variable.
-3. Use the `String` <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split" target="_blank">`split`</a> method to turn your string variable from challenge #2 into an array.
+3. Use the `String` [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) method to turn your string variable from challenge #2 into an array.

 ### Arrays